-A preparatory workshop is being hosted by Space Florida and NanoRacks at the Florida Solar Energy Center in Cocoa, Florida, on October 5, 2012.
-At the workshop, the application process, rules and requirements will be detailed.
-Representatives from NASA and the Center for the Advancement of Science in Space (CASIS) – the non-profit manager of the ISS U.S. National Laboratory – will also be present to advise attendees on the launch and research process.
-Private consultation time may also be requested through NanoRacks.
+A preparatory workshop was hosted by Space Florida and NanoRacks at the Florida Solar Energy Center in Cocoa, Florida, on October 5, 2012.
+At the workshop, the application process, rules and requirements were detailed.
+Representatives from NASA and the Center for the Advancement of Science in Space (CASIS) – the non-profit manager of the ISS U.S. National Laboratory – were present to advise attendees on the launch and research process.
+Private consultation time could also be requested through NanoRacks.
 Applicants and workshop attendees must register in advance at: www.spaceflorida.gov/iss-research-competition/registration.

 Completed (Final) Competition Proposals/Papers are due by 5:00 p.m.
 (EST) on October 31, 2012 via email@example.com.

 Applicants and Workshop Attendees Register Here

 PowerPoint Presentations: Files are large and may take a moment to load.

 View the Workshop: